Unsupervised Learning-based Calibration Scheme for Rough Volatility Models: Numerical experiments

-Below we allow the interest rate $r$ to be time-varying.
-Since the dataset contains current interest rate information at various maturities, cubic spline interpolation is applied to make $r(t)$ available for each $t \in [0, T]$.
-Given \cref{remark: varying r}, the simulation scheme for the forward SDE will not be affected.
-For the backward SDE, equation $\eqref{eq:scheme-bsde}$ is modified to
+As the dataset contains current interest rate information at various maturities, we apply cubic spline interpolation to obtain $r(t)$ for any $t \in [0, T]$.
+The simulation scheme for the forward SDE remains unaffected by the time-varying interest rate.
+For the backward SDE, equation \eqref{eq: forward Euler BSDE} is modified to

-It is well known that calibration is not necessarily a convex optimization problem, and the target $F(\theta)$ exhibits multiple local minima.
-Hence, a proper initial guess of the model parameter is important for the deep BSDE scheme.
-Motivated by the idea that NN can be utilized as a warm-start tool \cite{zhou2023neural}, we can train the following inverse mapping using synthetic data
+It is well known that calibration is not necessarily a convex optimization problem, and the target $F(\theta)$ often exhibits multiple local minima.
+Consequently, a suitable initial guess for the model parameters is crucial for calibration performance.
+Motivated by the concept of using neural networks for warm-starting \cite{zhou2023neural}, one approach involves training the following inverse mapping using synthetic data:

-and regard $\Psi^{-1}(P_{MKT}(\zeta))$ as an initial guess.
-In the implementation, we take the output of \cref{alg: calibration_1} with a small amount of market data as input to get a quick initialization.
-To perform calibration for days in the future, one may use the calibrated result of the latest day as a reasonable initial guess since the market does not change dramatically during a short period.
-More elaborate methods for finding the initial guess are left for future research.
-All the numerical experiments in this part share the same initial guess of model parameters.
+and regarding $\Psi^{-1}(\bbP_{MKT})$ as the initial guess.
+In our implementation, we utilize the output of Algorithm \ref{alg: calibration_1} trained on a small subset of market data to obtain a rapid initialization.
+To perform calibration for subsequent dates, the calibrated results from the preceding day serve as a reasonable initial guess by assuming market conditions do not change drastically over short periods.
+More elaborate methods for determining initial guesses are left for future research.
+All numerical experiments in this section share the same initial guess of model parameters and parametric space $\Theta$ listed in Table \ref{tab: initial guess}.

+We employ the following general experimental setting: $\mathbb{Y}_0(\theta)$ is obtained by the mSOE scheme with step size $1/1000$ and $2^{17}$ Monte Carlo repetitions.
+The BSDE was solved with $h = 1/20$ and the number of samples generated per iteration is $2^{13}$.